Michel Thierry (industrialist): Career

 During his time as a business owner, Thierry helped finance the Monts d'Olmes resort and presided over the Stade lavelanétien rugby team.
 He also supported the foundation of the Musée du textile et du peigne en corne de Lavelanet.
 He was the father of Laurent Thierry, head of the company Actis.

+Death

 Thierry died in Dax on 7 December 2021, at the age of 93.